surma/surma.dev/content/things/rust-to-webassembly.md

 On that note: Yes, we are successfully compiling Rust to WebAssembly.
 However, in the version of Rust _might_ emit a WebAssembly module with completely different function signatures.
 The way function parameters are passed from caller to callee (e.g. as a pointer to a memory or as an immediate value) is part of the Application Binary Interface definition, or “ABI” for short. `rustc` uses Rust’s ABI by default, which is not stable and mostly consider a Rust internal.

 To stabilize this situation, we can explicitly define which ABI we want `rustc` to use for a function.
 This is done by using the [`extern`][extern] keyword.
 One long-standing choice for inter-language function calls is the [C ABI], which we will use here.
-The C ABI won't change, so we can be sure that our WebAssembly module interface won't change either.
+The C ABI won’t change, so we can be sure that our WebAssembly module interface won’t change either.

 |||codediff|rust
   #[no_mangle]